-Once you have launched the Services Director instance, you can optionally configure elastic IP addresses for the Services Director node and its SEA, see "Creating Elastic IP Addresses for the Services Director Instance" on page 69.
+Once you have launched the Services Director instance, you can optionally configure elastic IP addresses for the Services Director node and its SEA, see "Creating Elastic IP Addresses for the Services Director Instance" below.

-If you intend to use Private IP Addresses only (for example, to access your Services Directors via a VPN tunnel from your local network to the AWS Network), you can continue from "Retrieving the Default Password for a Services Director Instance" on page 74.
+If you intend to use Private IP Addresses only (for example, to access your Services Directors via a VPN tunnel from your local network to the AWS Network), you can continue from "Retrieving the Default Password for a Services Director Instance" on page 90.